 By Bus

-There are no direct buses to San Gimignano; you’ll need to take a bus to the nearby town of Poggibonsi and then jump on the local bus 130.
+There are no direct buses to San Gimignano; you’ll need to take a bus to the nearby town of Poggibonsi, then board local bus 130.

-However, there are plenty of organized tours leaving from Siena and Florence, which include your return journey (and sometimes a tour guide).
+However, there are plenty of organized tours leaving from Siena and Florence that include your return journey (and sometimes a tour guide).

 By Train

 There is no train station in San Gimignano.
-However, you can take the train from Siena to Poggibonsi and then get on bus number 130.
+However, you can take the train from Siena to Poggibonsi, then take bus number 130.
 The train journey takes 25 minutes and costs approximately 4 EUR each way.

 Best Time to Visit